How to prepare for an East African Safari

 Purchase travel insurance

-Purchase travel insurance, it is always a good idea to have travel insurance and sometimes it is a prerequisite for your safari company.
+Purchase travel insurance, sometimes flights get delayed, or baggage gets lost so it’s always a good idea to have travel insurance and sometimes it is a prerequisite for your safari company.

 Apply for your visas